 Initially, the plan was to send ships carrying additional supplies along with the scout ship- but because each ship would require its own set of leap calculations, the scout's crew complement would have to increase.
 Plus, the heavy resource utilization machinery would have to be duplicated on each ship (for the supply ships would need to make the leaps leading up to further exploration using fuel that wasn't meant for the continued exploration itself, let alone the refueling needed for the return trip).
 This would need to be remotely operated from the scout, because the computers remained incapable of doing it on their own.
 As such, the scout's crew complement ballooned such that it was too many to match the leap drive's tight mass requirements- so two ships would be needed, each of which needed its own complement of supply ships, and each set of supply ships needed more operators....
 The equilibrium point was five scout ships, each with its own contingent of supply ships.
 Theoretically, this vast quantity of ships would allow the expedition to either leave a trail of supply ships for future use or for take every supply ship along with every leap to continue on for as long as possible.

-The expedition- five manned ships, twenty unmanned ships, and five hundred sixty people (ten from each of the Ecumene's most important worlds) vanished into the night.
+The expedition- five crewed ships, twenty uncrewed ships, and five hundred sixty people (ten from each of the Ecumene's most important worlds) vanished into the night.
 Almost nine years later, the messages the expedition sent upon arrival at the first star of what was now known as the Hesperian Main (for unlike the probe missions this mission could not immediately return home, and there was as yet no non-ship method of faster-than-light communication) arrived.
 All was nominal- the dim red star remained normal, though from their direction they were able to take note of a moving dust cloud slowly choking off the light from the Ecumenical Cluster.
-As they continued along, the messages took longer and longer to arrive- such that by the eighth star, with tensions among the crew running high from the several years on cramped starships, the message from the ninth and tenth stars had already arrived at home.
+As they continued along, the messages took longer and longer to arrive- such that by the time the eighth star's messages arrived, revealing tensions among the crew running high from the several years on cramped starships, the message from the ninth and tenth stars had already arrived at home.
 The eleventh star was when the Ecumene really started to worry- surely if the trip had gone well the messages from a returning victorious expedition would be arriving now, perhaps even from the first star of the Hesperian Main?
 Or maybe the expedition had gone even better than expected, and they were mapping out the Hydric Main this very instant!

 This proved to be a deeply optimistic assumption.
 By the twelfth star, five and a third years into the expedition and twenty-three light years away, the crews went from dissatisfaction at the mission- called an exile several times in the full data dump- to open resentment.
 The message from the thirteenth star, recieved five years later (though sent three-quarters of a year after the previous message), outright stated that the expedition would continue on its new mission- to find a place that wasn't the Ecumene.
 This news sent the Ecumene's political system into disarray- and in the ensuing anguish it was decided that the information that allowed for this disastrous endeavour, that alienated a goodly portion of the Ecumene's population and quite possibly killed six hundred people, would be discarded.
 By the time ten years later that the message from the fifteenth star had arrived, the dim red dwarf at the head of what was now the Lost Main was obscured not only by a cloud of dust but by willful ignorance.

 The expedition had found, thirty-nine light years from home and yet just nine and a half years after setting out, a planet that would later be revealed to be remarkably common: A world not only habitable, but inhabited by semi-complex life.
-A world not only inhabited, but inhabited by life somewhat compatible with the biology of life in the Ecumene.
+A world not only lifebearing, but with robust life somewhat compatible with the biology of life in the Ecumene.
 This was not quite a surprise- the Ecumenical Main's habitable worlds all followed a similar pattern- but it was the first world discovered to have life like this beyond the Ecumenical Main (if only because the Hesperian Main was the first main to be explored in-depth).
 This discovery was not known to the wider Ecumene for a long while afterwards- the unsent message from that star would have arrived almost fifty years after the expedition left, and by then many were afraid to listen.

 One hundred and eighty years after the expedition's thirteenth-star message arrived, the blow of the loss of the expedition had softened enough- and drive technology advanced enough- that an attempt at finding the expedition was considered a good idea.
 However, the purge of information about the head of the Lost Main had been complete enough that a sectional stellar survey was needed to find its location.
 In the endless re-checking of information, an obscure red subgiant star was discovered to be rather closer to home, and as such rather dimmer (theories abound to this day on whether that designation was a deliberate coverup or an honest mistake).
 This had to be the star at the head of the Lost Main- it was almost certainly on the correct bearing, and was barely within range of early leap drives.
 With the abilities to have a higher-mass spaceship and newly-advanced automation meaning a smaller crew was possible, the ship was set up within a few years- this single ship, loaded with well-adjusted diplomats who worked well together and an experimental interstellar communications device, would go on a several-year mission to locate the resting place of the Expedition.